DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/20 Axes/33 Scale Breaks.md

-A scale break allows breaking off a part of the axis to improve the readability of a chart with high amplitude values.
+A scale break is an area across an axis that is displayed instead of a section of an axis range.
+It allows you to improve the readability of chart sections with large gaps in their ranges.
 Scale breaks are available for continuous or logarithmic [type](/api-reference/10%20UI%20Components/dxChart/1%20Configuration/valueAxis/type.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/valueAxis/#type') axes only.

 ![DevExtreme HTML5 JavaScript Charts Scale Breaks](/images/ChartJS/visual_elements/scale-breaks_val-axis.png)